-- Optimize data storage usage - utilize your allocated data storage for optimal price/performance while retaining valuable aging data in a much lower cost storage tier
+- Optimize data storage usage - utilize your allocated data storage for optimal price/performance while retaining valuable aging data in a much lower cost storage tier.

-- Regulatory Compliance - many industries are governed by governmental and professional association rules, including the need to adhere to all defined data retention guidelines and policies.
+- Regulatory compliance - many industries are governed by governmental and professional association rules, including the need to adhere to all defined data retention guidelines and policies.
 These industries include:

 Archive2Azure for Salesforce

-Archive2Azure for Salesforce is a comprehensive Azure Cloud-based information management and archiving platform designed specifically for the Salesforce platform.
-With it, companies can rest assured their organization can meet all data retention regulatory requirements, including but not limited to, SEC Rule 17, FINRA, MiFID II, FDA 21, CFTC, IIROC, FERC, FAR 4.7.
+The Archive360 Salesforce Archiving solution is a comprehensive Azure Cloud-based information management and archiving solution designed specifically for the Salesforce platform.
+With it, companies can rest assured their organization can meet all regulatory data retention regulatory requirements, including but not limited to SEC Rule 17, FINRA, MiFID II, FDA 21, CFTC, IIROC, FERC, FAR 4.7.

-Time Machine: Reviewing data as it was
+Archive360 Time Machine: Reviewing data as it was

 Peace of Mind, Not Piecemeal

-Benefits of Archive2Azure for Salesforce archiving include:
+Benefits of Salesforce archiving include:

 - Ensuring your Salesforce instance can quickly react to a litigation hold and eDiscovery request and is legally defensible

-- Keep aging and little-used data available for ongoing analytics and regulatory compliance instead of deleting
+- Keep aging and little-used data available for ongoing analytics and regulatory Compliance instead of deleting

 - Review past Salesforce activities and individual account changes via a detailed timeline with the Archive2Azure Time Machine